gimphammer/fastfind/README.md

 ![image-20240610203619327](readme.pic/image-20240610203619327.png)

-"`gvi`" is one of aliased "`grep`" commands I used, Here is some alias I used frequently:
+"`gvi`" is one of aliased "`grep`" commands I used, Here are some aliases I used frequently:

 ```bash
 alias gp='grep '